• Skip to primary navigation

 After over a decade of planning, four presidents (Alan Mills, Brad Ball, Graham Creedon, and Peter Janczyk) and many dedicated committee members later, the turf we know at Lark Hill became a reality in 2008.
 2009 was first full operational year on turf.
 With all RDHC teams now playing in the HWA association, RDHC had become arguably the best hockey facility in WA.

-Our new turf and facilities were celebrated in 2009, when RDHC hosted the Japanese Women’s Tenri University side, who played against our Ladies tops side.
-Our Ladies also played in the Willow Bridge League, the highest level for our Ladies to achieve to date.
+Our new turf and facilities were celebrated in 2009, when RDHC hosted the Japanese Women’s Tenri University side, who played against our Ladies’ tops side.
+Our Ladies also played in the Willow Bridge League, which is the highest level they’ve achieved to date!

 We continue to look onward, upward, and further, to ensure Hockey always has a home in Rockingham.